 Now that I'm in Christ my heart sings a different tune.

-I march to a different drummer.
-No longer selfishness and greed, but love for God and love for my brother.

-I've now got an ear for the music...
+No longer is my song selfishness and greed, but now it's love for God and love for my brother.
+I've now got a voice that harmonizes with God and with His Spirit...

-On occasion I might still sing flat, but at least now I know I'm off-key.
+On occasion I might sing flat, but at least now I know when I'm off-key.
 Through the work of Christ I can now sing the melody!
 My heart has been tuned to love.
 Jesus is in me - living out His life, singing out His song!